dave-andrew/trashare/README.md

 ## Contact

-If you have any questions or want to discuss HireVerse further, please feel free to reach out to us at:
+If you have any questions or want to discuss Trashare further, please feel free to reach out to us at:

 - Email: vincent.tanjaya@binus.edu
 - Email: jessica.ryan@binus.edu